TriPride

 TriPride is an annual LGBTQ parade and festival rotating between the cities of the Tri-Cities region in Northeast Tennessee and Southwest Virginia: Johnson City, Kingsport, and Bristol, Tennessee/Bristol, Virginia.

 History

 2018

 The first festival was held in September 15, 2018 at Founders Park in Johnson City.
 Over 10,000 people were in attendance for the event which included the first large pride parade in the Tri-Cities region.

 One of the primary criticisms of the year one festival was the large police presence and perimeter that was established around the event.
 This was as a result of intelligence from the FBI.
 Over 240 officers from Johnson City and surrounding jurisdictions participated in the security of the event.
-No incidents occurred during the festival.
+The only two arrests made at the festival were for public intoxication.

 2019

 The year two festival occurred on September 7, 2019 in downtown Kingsport, Tennessee.
 The pride event was the first in the city's history.
 The festival's 2019 theme focused around the 50th anniversary of the Stonewall riots, with a particular reference to the social progress that's been made since those riots occurred in 1969.
 The theme was "Look How Far We've Come."